sutd-visual-computing-group/research-reproducibility-guide-book/README.md

 - All quantitative results with relevant diagrams should be included.
 In many instances, including graphics from the corresponding scientific work can help here.
 - Results that could not be included in the original publication (i.e.: due to page limit etc), can be included here.
+- In many instances, final results are obtained by averaging over a number pf independent executions of the algorithm.
+Authors should include these information as well.